November 20, 2020

 • GS: enhanced version of the G+ variant incorporating evolutions to ECA.
 Operated commercially for six launches between 2005 and 2009.

 • ES (Evolution Storable): strengthened variant built in 2008 to launch ATV cargo resupply spacecraft to the ISS.
-After the ATV was retired from service in 2014, Ariane 5 ES was then operated up to July 2018 to deploy the Galileo constellation in groups of four satellites.
+After the ATV was retired from service in 2014, Ariane 5 ES was then operated up to July 2018 to accelerate deployment of the Galileo constellation in groups of four satellites.

 Configuration of Ariane 5 variants.
 Credits: ESA/D. Ducros